How to Exit Man Page in Terminal

 h

-This opens the built-in help screen explaining available navigation commands.
+This opens a help screen listing all available navigation and search commands.

 How to Exit Man Page